cem-akkaya/LightAwarenessDemo/README.md

 If you want to contribute, feel free to create a pull request.

+## Usage
+1- Download prject from Git and Generate Project files.\
+2- Open your IDE and  Build project.
+If you are building from UProject you can get a plugin error.
+Just disable it and build.\
+3- Open project and make sure the LightAwareness Plugin is enabled.\
+4- PIE and test in editor.

 ## In Project

 You can find all the logic in the default BP_ThirdPersonCharacter